durgamdileep/Jpa/DB optimize/README.md

 - 🗄️ Index does `not` store the full row (unless it’s a clustered index).
 - 🔑 Stores only the indexed column + pointer to row.
 - ⚡ Improves query performance dramatically, especially on large tables.

+## ❌ Problems of Using Indexes
+1. Slower Write Performance

+- Every time you INSERT, UPDATE, or DELETE a row, the database also has to update the associated index(es).
+- More indexes = more overhead during write operations.
+Example:
+ - If you update the email column, and you have an index on it, the DB must update the index as well.
+This adds latency.

+---

 # 🔍 Over-Fetching Data